 Drug rehab centers use a variety of treatments and therapy methods to help treat addiction.
 The main focal point of drug rehab is to help curb future drug abuse and ease recovering users comfortably into sobriety.
 Depending on the severity of the addiction, a soon-to-be client has several options.

-Clients can participate in a treatment program that either is inpatient or residential, in which they live on-site during rehab, or outpatient, in which they live off-site as they receive therapy and services.
+Clients can participate in a treatment program that either is inpatient or residential, in which they live on-site during rehab.
+Or, they can participate in an outpatient program, in which they live off-site as they receive therapy and services.
 Choosing not only the right facility but the right type of treatment is key to successful long-term recovery.

 Drug Rehabilitation Process